-The creation of southern fried chicken is the result of several different influences: fried chicken was a West African delicacy brought over to the US by slaves, the mass-production of pork in the South made lard readily available, and the popularity of cast iron cookware in the 19th century created the fried chicken we now associate with the South.
+The creation of Southern Fried Chicken is the result of several different influences: fried chicken was a West African delicacy brought over to the US by slaves, the mass-production of pork in the South made lard readily available, and the popularity of cast iron cookware in the 19th century created the fried chicken we now associate with the South.
 I kept my recipe true to those historical precedents, including the use of buttermilk as a marinade.
+If you’re dairy-free, omitting the buttermilk marinade will still leave you with a pretty tasty fried chicken.

 2.5 lbs bone-in chicken thighs, breasts, wings or drumsticks